thenfour/Clarinoid/CAD/clarinoid-devboard/readme.txt

      20220620: 04 is being produced by jlcpcb

-05 - now using teensy 4.1 with pins
+05 - now using teensy 4.1 with pins. ready for assembly.
+06 - experimenting with even more modular design